BY-LAWS OF THE CHATTANOOGA APARTMENT ASSOCIATION

 - Qualifications of Directors: Directors need not be residents of this State but must be a legal person of natural age who is a member of the Corporation.

-- Number and Election: The number of directors shall be (11) with (5) of the directors being officers of the Corporation and the remaining directors being elected by the members.
+- Number and Election: The number of board members shall be (11), with (5) of the directors being officers of the Corporation and the remaining (6) will be directors, being elected by the members.
 All directors shall be elected by a plurality of the votes cast at the Annual Meeting of the members.
 The directors will serve two (2) year staggered terms and each director shall hold office until the expiration of the term for the elected and qualified.
-The immediate past President of the Corporation shall be an Ex Officio member of the board of Directors, who shall serve without election provided he is a member in good standing.
+The immediate past President of the Corporation shall be an Ex Officio member of the board of Directors, who shall serve without election provided he/she is a member in good standing.
+He/She is not a voting member.

 - Vacancies: A vacancy in the Board of Directors may be filled by a majority vote of the remaining directors.
 A vacancy created by an increase in the authorized number of directors shall be filled only by election at an annual meeting, special meeting, or regular meeting of the members called for that purpose.
 The members may elect a Director at any time to fill any vacancy not filled by the directors.

-- Title: The Officers of the Corporation shall be a President, a First Vice President, a Second Vice President, a Secretary, and a Treasurer.
+- Title: The Officers of the Corporation shall be a President, a President Elect, a Vice President, a Secretary, and a Treasurer.
 All officers shall also be members of the Board of Directors as set forth hereinabove.

-- Election and Terms: The Officers of the Corporation shall be elected by the members of the Corporation at the annual meeting.
-Each officer shall serve for one (1) year and until his successor is elected and qualified or until his death, resignation, retirement, removal of disqualification.
+- Election and Terms: The Officers of the Corporation shall be elected by the Board of Directors.
+Each officer shall serve for one (1) year and until his successor is elected and qualified or until his/her death, resignation, retirement, removal of disqualification.

 - Duties: All officers shall have such authority and perform such duties in the management of the Corporation as are normally incident to their offices and as the Board of Directors may, from time to time, provide, and shall also have the following authorities and duties.

-- The Vice President shall, in the absence or disability of the President, have the power to perform the duties of said office.
-In addition, the Vice President, and such duties of and have such other powers that be prescribed by the President or the Board of Directors.
+- The Vice President shall, in the absence or disability of the President Elect, have the power to perform the duties of said office.
+In addition, the Vice President, and such duties of and have such other powers that be prescribed by the President Elect or the Board of Directors.

-- The Treasurer shall have custody of all funds and securities belonging to the Corporation and shall receive, deposit, or disburse the same under the direction of the Board of Directors.
-He/She shall keep full and accurate accounts of the finances of the Corporation and books especially provided for the purpose.
-He shall prepare a true statement of its assets and liabilities as of the close of each calendar year and shall regularly report to the Board and to the membership with respect to finances of the Corporation.
-He shall generally perform all other duties as may be assigned to him from time to time by the President or Board of Directors.
+- The Treasurer shall keep full and accurate accounts of the finances of the Corporation and books especially provided for the purpose.
+He/She shall prepare a true statement of its assets and liabilities as of the close of each calendar year and shall regularly report to the Board and to the membership with respect to finances of the Corporation.
+He/She shall generally perform all other duties as may be assigned to him/her from time to time by the President or Board of Directors.

 - Resignation and Removal: An officer may resign at any time by delivering notice to the Corporation.
 A resignation is effective when the notice is effective unless the notice specifies a later effective date.
 Any officers may be removed with or without cause by the action of the Board of Directors.

-- Vacancies: In the event of the death, resignation, or removal of the President, the First Vice President shall succeed to the Office of President, but upon the failure of the First Vice President to serve, the Second Vice President shall succeed to the Office of President.
-If neither Vice President is able for any reason to succeed to the Office of President, then the Secretary shall assume the Office of President, and thereafter the Treasurer shall be in line to succeed.
+- Vacancies: In the event of the death, resignation, or removal of the President, the President Elect shall succeed to the Office of President, but upon the failure of the President Elect shall succeed to the Office of President.
+If the President Elect is not able for any reason to succeed to the Office of President, then the Vice President shall assume the Office of President, and thereafter the Secretary and then the Treasurer shall be in line to succeed.
 Any officer succeeding to the Office of President shall serve until such time as a new President is elected by the members at the next annual meeting.
 Vacancies in any office other than that of President shall be filled by appointment of the Board of Directors from the membership and any successor so appointed shall fill out the unexpired term of the office.

 Amendment of By-Laws